HPE/terraform-provider-hpegl/docs/data-sources/vmaas_network_type.md

 page_title: "hpegl_vmaas_network_type Data Source - terraform-provider-hpegl"
 subcategory: "vmaas"
 description: |-
-  The hpeglvmaasnetworktype data source can be used to discover the ID of an hpegl vmaas network types.
+  The hpegl_vmaas_network_type data source can be used to discover the ID of an hpegl vmaas network types.
-          This can then be used with resources or data sources that require an hpeglvmaasnetworktype, such as the hpeglvmaasnetwork resource.
+  This can then be used with resources or data sources that require an hpegl_vmaas_network_type, such as the hpegl_vmaas_network resource.
 ---
 # hpegl_vmaas_network_type (Data Source)